 - Reflux or vomiting

-If you’re breastfeeding, traces of what you eat and drink remain in your breastmilk, so if your baby is sensitive to a particular food, it may affect them.
-If you think that dairy is affecting your baby, talk to your public health nurse (health visitor) or GP so that they can investigate all the possible causes of your baby’s symptoms and make sure your baby gets the right treatment.
+If you’re breastfeeding, traces of what you eat and drink remain in your breastmilk.
+So if your baby is sensitive to a particular food, it may affect them.
+If you think that dairy is affecting your baby, talk to your health visitor or GP so that they can investigate all the possible causes of your baby’s symptoms and make sure your baby gets the right treatment.
 They might advise you to cut out dairy from your diet (at least for a few weeks to see if your baby’s symptoms improve), but will help you to ensure that as a breastfeeding mum, you’re still getting the healthy balanced diet you need.

 If you’re not breastfeeding or are mixing breastfeeding with formula feeding, and your baby has some or all the above symptoms, go and see your GP who may prescribe a specialist formula.
-You’ll also need a referral to see a dietitian, who will advise and support you.
+You may also require a referral to a dietitian, who can advise and support you.

-Other animal milks (like for example goat’s milk or sheep’s milk) won’t be suitable because children who are allergic to cow’s milk are very likely to be allergic to other animal milks too.
+Other animal milks (for example goat’s milk or sheep’s milk) won’t be suitable because children who are allergic to cow’s milk are very likely to be allergic to other animal milks too.